 After Mission Thanksgiving Dinner was completed, I went uptown to watch Macy’s Thanksgiving Day Parade.
 It was freezing, so I only stayed for the first half of the parade, before I went down to Koreatown to get some hot kimchi jjigae (kimchi stew) and thaw out.
 Afterwards, I wanted to walk down to Macy’s on Herald Square, which was the final stop for the parade.
 Though it was so crowded, there was no way I could get anywhere near to the parade, so I went home instead.

-When Poul texted me that he was on the way from the airport, I started heating the food.
+Around dinner time, I started heating the food.
 I had also bought marshmallows to put on top of the sweet potato mash.
 I’ve had that before at an American friend’s place in Dubai, and it’s really tasty, but when I asked my friends in NYC whether to marshmallow or not, they had no idea what I was talking about, so maybe it’s a local thing.